Indigenous Knowledge and Climate Change: The Keys to Our Resilient Future

 Joseph Lee

 Joseph Lee is an Aquinnah Wampanoag journalist and the editor of Our Living Lands, a weekly radio segment that explores the impact of climate change on Indigenous communities.
 He was previously a Senior Indigenous Affairs Fellow at Grist.
-His work has also appeared in The Guardian, Vox, High Country News, Science News, and others.
+His work has also appeared in The Guardian, Vox, High Country News, Science News, and more.
 He is the author of the book Nothing More of This Land, forthcoming from One Signal/Atria in July 2025.

 Image